 A hike to Karisimbi’s summit is not an ordinary one, but also affords sights of several bird varieties, primates like monkeys and Gorillas since the volcano lies in the primates’ park of Parc National des Volcans (Volcanoes national park).
 It is also known for its exotic plants in its four belts of vegetation, from the dense forest at its base to the barren volcanic core at the summit.

 Mountain Bisoke Hike: The mountain Bisoke adventure is one of the most memorable activities in Rwanda.
 The top of this Volcano has a spectacular crater lake.
 It is simply a 6 hours hike including the 2 hours descending down to the starting point.
 Experienced hikers can get to the top of this mountain in a matter of 3 hours or even less and return to the base in about an hour.

-The caves can be sited north of the country in Musanze District, the site has had a major facelift with establishment of tourist walkways, trails and stairs that take you to the dark interior of the caves that illustrates a picture of a house with several rooms and corridors.
-The floor is paved and there are some stairs to ease movement.
+The caves can be sited north of the country in Musanze District, the site has had a major facelift with the establishment of tourist walkways, trails, and stairs that take you to the dark interior of the caves that illustrates a picture of a house with several rooms and corridors.
+The floor is paved and there are some stairs to ease movements.